devstress/FLINK.NET/README.md

 ./scripts/run-integration-tests.ps1
 ```

-The script pulls the prebuilt Docker image, starts a container running the Aspire AppHost (including Redis and Kafka), performs health checks, and then executes the verification tests.
+The script pulls the prebuilt Docker image, which now contains the .NET Aspire workload, an embedded Docker daemon, and cached Redis and Kafka images.
+The daemon starts automatically inside the container so the AppHost can launch its dependencies instantly.
+After a brief health check the verification tests run.

 By default, the image is retrieved from `ghcr.io/devstress/flink-dotnet-windows:latest`.
 Set the environment variable `FLINK_IMAGE_REPOSITORY` to override the repository if needed.